Lynn Vavreck

-Lynn Vavreck (born 1968) is an American political scientist and columnist.
-She is the Marvin Hoffenberg Chair in American Politics and Public Policy at University of California, Los Angeles and a contributing columnist to The New York Times.
+Lynn Vavreck (born February 14, 1968) is an American political scientist and columnist.
+She is served as a Marvin Hoffenberg Chair in American Politics and Public Policy at University of California in Los Angeles and a contributing columnist to The New York Times.
+She teaches courses and writes about campaigns, elections, and public opinion.
+She is a member of American Academy of Arts and Sciences and a winner of Andrew F. Carnegie Prize in the Humanities and Social Sciences.

 Education

 Vavreck attended Midpark High School in Ohio, where she was inspired by her chemistry teacher to pursue her interests.
 In 1990, Vavreck completed a bachelor of science in political science, magna cum laude at Arizona State University (ASU).
 From 1991 to 1992, Vavreck was a press advance representative in the Office of the Vice President of the United States.
 She earned a master of arts in political science in 1992 from ASU.
 In 1996, she completed a master of science in political science in 1996 from University of Rochester.
 Vavreck completed a Ph.D. in political science from University of Rochester in 1997 with concentrations in American politics, political methodology, and political philosophy.
 She completed post-doctoral studies at Princeton University.